ibm-cloud-docs/cloud-object-storage/basics/developers.md

 ```
 bx login --apikey <value>
 ```
   3. Next, provision an instance of COS specifying the name for the instance, the ID and the desired plan (lite or standard).
 This will get us the CRN.
+If you have an upgraded account, specify the `Premium` plan.
+Otherwise specify `Lite`.

 ```
 bx resource instance-create <instance-name> cloud-object-storage <plan> -r global
 ```

-  4. Now we need the CRN for the new instance.
+  4. Now we need the ID for the new instance.

 ```
 bx resource instance <instance-name> -r global